Contrast and Accessibility

 Color Blindness Simulation

-Browser DevTools (Chrome/Edge):
+Browser DevTools (Chrome and Edge):

-- DevTools → Rendering tab (More Tools → Rendering)
+- DevTools, Rendering tab (More Tools, Rendering)

 - Scroll to "Emulate vision deficiencies"

-- Select protanopia, deuteranopia, etc.
+- Select protanopia, deuteranopia, and so on

-Design Tools:
+Design tools:

-- Figma: Plugins like "Color Blind" or "Stark"
+- Figma: plugins like "Color Blind" or "Stark"

 - Sketch: Stark plugin